Witiko/doctoral-thesis/main.md

 ## Approximate Nearest-Neighbor Search in Vector Spaces
 \label{sec:approximate-nearest-neighbor-search-accuracy}

-Until we have solved the mystery that is the human mind, the ranking criteria of math information retrieval systems will always be just an approximation to the relevance perceived by the users.
-Additionally, due to the amount of data and time constraints, even this formal ranking criterion is usually approximated.
+Until we have solved the mystery that is the human mind, ranking criteria of math information retrieval systems will always be just an approximation to the relevance perceived by the users.
+Additionally, due to the amount of data and time constraints, even this formal ranking criteria are usually approximated.

 In this section, I will report the results of my experiments in making approximate math information retrieval more accurate: